HrushikeshShukla/Dog_breed_classification/README.md

 I used pretrained ResNet50 followed 2 fully layers for classification.
 The model is later trained on the entire reduced dataset for better performance.
 The saved model can be downloaded from here: https://drive.google.com/drive/folders/15LmYdef0gJ1bzZV7j9tFuHWbLWOSfGsP?usp=sharing
 I also further tested the model on 2 images namely img1 and img2 and the classification was accurate.
+In case there is any issue displaying the ipynb file, you can copy the github file link here: https://nbviewer.jupyter.org/ You can see the file clearly here.
+I hope you like my work.